-SF Residents Train to Monitor Homeless Sweeps
+SF residents train to monitor homeless sweeps

 “Would bringing plastic bags help people pack up their stuff?” she asked.
 “Is that a good one thing to have on you at any given time?”

-Cutler said that while “bags are good,” Public Works usually provides bags to campers to facilitate sweeps.
+Cutler said that while “bags are good,” but that the city’s Department of Public Works, which facilitates sweeps in San Francisco along with police, usually provides bags to campers.

 “It’s more about being there,” she said.
 Another man present at the meeting suggested bringing a notepad and pen to document the campers’ testimonies and details of the sweeps.